-Children’s Dentistry -- Denton, TX
+Children’s Dentist – Denton, TX

-Why choose Prime Dentistry for children’s dentistry?
+Why Choose Prime Dentistry for Children’s Dentistry

 When Should My Child Visit the Dentist?

-It may seem early, but the American Dental Association’s recommendation is for a child to visit the dentist for the first time around age 1, with regular checkups and cleanings beginning no later than their third birthday.
+It may seem early, but the American Dental Association’s recommendation is for a child to visit the dentist for the first time around age one, with regular checkups and cleanings beginning no later than their third birthday.
 Starting routine dental care early is the best way to help your little one avoid cavities and ensure any issues with dental development are detected early.

 We always block off plenty of time for a child’s first dental appointment.
 We want to make sure this visit is laid-back and starts your little one off with a great impression of what it means to visit the dentist!
 Your child will sit in your lap throughout the appointment, while we take a quick look in their mouth and answer any questions you may have about how to care for their growing smile.
-After the visit is over, we will send your little one home with a small prize and make plans for you both to come back for another checkup in about 6 months.
+After the visit is over, we will send your little one home with a small prize and make plans for you both to come back for another dental checkup in about six months.

 At-Home Tips for Oral Health

-Steps for at-home hygiene for kids:
+Steps for at-home oral hygiene for kids:

 - Start a progress chart and set rewards for consistent brushing and flossing